awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

                   .. code-block:: none

+                       /** start code copy **/
                        import AWSCore
                        import AWSPinpoint
+                       import AWSMobileClient
+                       /** end code copy **/

                #.
-Insert the following code into the :code:`application(_:didFinishLaunchingWithOptions:)` method of your app's :file:`AppDelegate.swift`.
+Replace the return statement with following code into the :code:`application(_:didFinishLaunchingWithOptions:)` method of your app's :file:`AppDelegate.swift`.

                   .. code-block:: swift

                        class AppDelegate: UIResponder, UIApplicationDelegate {

+                           /** start code copy **/
                            var pinpoint: AWSPinpoint?
+                           /** end code copy **/

                            func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions:
                            [UIApplicationLaunchOptionsKey: Any]?) -> Bool {

                                 //. . .

                                 // Initialize Pinpoint
+                                /** start code copy **/
                                 pinpoint = AWSPinpoint(configuration:
                                     AWSPinpointConfiguration.defaultPinpointConfiguration(launchOptions: launchOptions))

-                           //. . .
+                                // Create AWSMobileClient to connect with AWS return AWSMobileClient.sharedInstance().interceptApplication(application, didFinishLaunchingWithOptions: launchOptions)
+                                /** end code copy **/
                            }
                        }

 Monitor Analytics
 -----------------

 Build and run your app to see usage metrics in Amazon Pinpoint.
+By running the previous code samples, the console will show a "Session" logged.

 #.
 To see visualizations of the analytics coming from your app, open your project in the Amazon Pinpoint console by running:

    .. code-block:: none

-      $ amplify analytics console
+      $ amplify console analytics

 #.
 Choose :guilabel:`Analytics` from the icons on the left of the console, and view the graphs of your app's usage.
 It may take up to 15 minutes for metrics to become visible.